mystiqality/PiRapGenerator/README.md

 # Info
 No additional compression is done by default so each chunk will be the combined file size of each induvidual part<br>
 Currently the final chunk will be named as if it failed<br>
+You may be limited by memory which is the cause of an 'Argument out of range' error